LeandroLeiteC/My-Ultimate-Prompts/dev-task/prompt.md

 - Write additional tests that should pass to fully validate the correctness of the solution.
 - Run these new tests and make sure all pass.
 - Be aware that there are additional hidden tests that must also pass for the solution to be considered successful.

+## 9. Update tasks list

+- If the task was implemented with success mark as "completed"
+- change the `active_task_id` to null.

 </instructions>